alanng10/StandInfoTech/Docue/a.md

 System Android ProgramFrame can is preset orient.

-System Android ProgramFrame View area is un rotate.
+System Android ProgramFrame View orient is un rotate.

 System Android ProgramFrame View orient is same as the ProgramFrame.